Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 For Jython around 30 entries.

-Additionally, you may add other libraries that you want to treat as builtins, such as os, wxPython, OpenGL, etc. This is very important, because Pydev works on the java side only with static information, but some modules don't have much information when analyzed statically, so, Pydev creates a shell to get information on those.
-Another important thing is that they must be on your system pythonpath (otherwise, the shell will be unable to get that information).
+Additionally, you may add other libraries that you want to treat as builtins, such as os, wxPython, OpenGL, etc. This is very important, because PyDev works on the java side only with static information, but some modules don't have much information when analyzed statically, so, PyDev must create a shell to get information on those.
+Another important thing is that they must be on your System PYTHONPATH (otherwise, the shell will be unable to get that information).

 Predefined Completions